 Founded in 2011, Artfinder has offices in London and Miami.
 As a marketplace, Artfinder connects people to artists and art.

 As a global platform, there are over 10,000 artists from more than 100 countries.
-There are thousands of new pieces added each month, most of which are one-offs, making the website a fantastic place to buy art online.
+Thousands of new pieces added each month, most of which are one-offs, making the website a fantastic place to buy art online.

 In terms of medium, painting, prints, photo and drawing, amongst others are available.
 These cover a wide range of subjects from still life, architecture, people and more.

 As a specialist marketplace, prices range from £25 up to £60,000.
-While not as affordable as Esty or eBay, if you have a few hundred pounds to spend, Artfinder will enable you to find a unique hand-crafted piece of art.
-This piece will likely hold it’s value.
+While not as affordable as Esty or eBay, if you have a few hundred pounds to spend, Artfinder will enable you to find a unique hand-crafted piece of art, which will likely hold it’s value.

 #5 Saatchi Art